model-checking/kani/rmc-docs/src/limitations.md

 #### Atomics

 All atomic intrinsics are compiled as an atomic block where the operation is performed.
-But as noted in [Notes - Concurrency](#concurrency), CBMC support for concurrent verification is limited and not used by default.
-Verification on code containing atomic intrinsics should not be trusted given that CBMC assumes the code to be sequential.
+But as noted in [Notes - Concurrency](#concurrency), RMC support for concurrent verification is limited and not used by default.
+Verification on code containing atomic intrinsics should not be trusted given that RMC assumes the code to be sequential.

 #### SIMD instructions